Friday, January 26, 2024

 Ying talks his diffident brother Wei into coming along, but Wei's only in the story to act as a messenger at a particular point in the narrative.
 The real story is of course Bing falling in love with the selfless Ying, and he with her.
 I won't detail all of the quest-adventures, but the first one is the most revealing.
 Upon entering the foreign kingdom the locals capture Ying and Wei.
 The king threatens to kill the intruders, but Bing appears and offers her own life in exchange.
 Fortunately, she's able to impress the monarch with her sword-skill, so that all three depart with the fire-suits (which look a lot like modern plastic).
 Wei then finds some reason to go back home, to let his father know what's happened.
 However, Ming Zhu, her father and some soldiers (possibly the other murderer too, I forget) get on the trail of Ying and Bing, and cause them trouble during their progress.
 Kao duly follows to see how things sort out.

 The climax takes place in the snowfield.
 Only one of the two heroes can venture into the small cold-zone at a time, since the pearl can only protect one person.
-I can't swear that Lo Wei's use of the conjoined cold and heat were metaphors for Bing's cold heart being warmed by her passion for her courageous companion, but it would seem to be a decent justification for this contrast of elements.
+I can't swear that Lo Wei was using the conjoined cold and heat as metaphors for Bing's cold heart being warmed by her passion for her courageous companion, but I think it's a decent justification for these fantasy-elements.
 Unfortunately, when Ming Zhu's forces show up, this places Ying's life in danger, and the heroine sacrifices her own life to save him-- though, as noted above, all the original murderers are killed, while Ming Zhu's only punishments are losing her father and her lover.

 SNOW GIRL's no neglected classic.
 But Li Ching gives a fine performance amid all the swordplay, and I'm prepared to give a look to any other works by Lo Wei I may encounter.